Unacademy

-Unacademy is an Indian educational technology company that provides online educational platform with its headquarters in Bangalore, Karnataka.
-It prepares students for various competitive exams(like JEE, NEET, UPSC, CA, GATE, UPSC NDA, CUET, Boards etc.), as well as provides content on foundational (K-12) and skill building courses (programming, photography, entrepreneurship, etc).

-It was founded by Gaurav Munjal, Hemesh Singh and Roman Saini in 2015.
-As of May 2022, Unacademy was valued at USD $3.44 billion.
+Unacademy is an Indian educational technology company.
+The company's headquartered is in Bangalore.
+It provides an online educational platform that hosts online courses and exam preparation materials.
+The company was founded by Gaurav Munjal, Hemesh Singh and Roman Saini in 2015.
+As of May 2022, Unacademy was valued at US$3.44 billion.

-Product and services

-In February 2019, Unacademy launched its subscription-based model, Unacademy Plus.
-The Unacademy Plus Subscription provides students access to live courses by educators across the country in English and 14 Indian languages including Hindi, Punjabi, Telugu,Tamil, Malayalam, Marathi, Bengali,Gujarati, Bhojpuri, etc.

-In 2020, Unacademy launched Graphy, that helps creators launch their online school in under 60 seconds.
-In May 2022, Unacademy opened its first offline learning centre in Kota, Rajasthan.

 History

 Unacademy started off as a YouTube channel created by Gaurav Munjal in 2015 when he was an engineering student in Mumbai.
 Gaurav uploaded a short video tutorial on computer graphics on his YouTube channel to help his peers prepare for the semester exams.
 In December 2015, Gaurav Munjal roped in two of his friends, Hemesh Singh and Roman Saini, and launched Unacademy app to create free interactive content.

-By 2017, it had over 1 million learners, 5000 plus registered educators and over 40,000 classes launched.
-In January 2022, Unacademy became one of the founding members of IAMAI's India EdTech Consortium along with other edtech firms like Simplilearn, UpGrad, Byjus and Vedantu.